Residential income segregation: A behavioral model of the housing market: Parameter values

 \section{Parameter values}

 The baseline parameter values are reported in Table \ref{tab:ModelParameters}.

 We discuss the calibration choices below: \begin{itemize} \item $\lambda=0.95$. \cite{merlo2004bargaining} analyze one of the most detailed datasets on listing price changes and offers made between initial listing and sale agreement.
-They find that, on average, the first price reduction is 5.3\% and the second reduction is 4.4\%. \cite{baptista2016macroprudential} also use $\lambda=0.95$, obtained from Zoopla data (Zoopla is a popular online portal for real-estate services in England). \item $\Gamma=1000$, $N=100$, $\alpha=0.1$.
+They find that, on average, the first price reduction is 5.3\% and the second reduction is 4.4\%. \cite{baptista2016macroprudential} also use $\lambda=0.95$, obtained from Zoopla data (Zoopla is a popular online portal for real-estate services in England).
+Finally, \cite{loberto2018potential} also find a similar value from the analysis of a housing advertisements website in Italy. \item $\Gamma=1000$, $N=100$, $\alpha=0.1$.
 As shown in Eq. \eqref{eq:mathfixedpricealpha}, the price is determined (among other things) by the relative magnitude of these parameters.
 We chose these specific values to have a reasonable level of noise.
-Indeed, with too few agents (e.g. $\Gamma=100$, $N=10$) the random arrival of buyers would generate wild price fluctuations, and with too many agents (e.g. $\Gamma=10000$, $N=1000$) the price dynamics would almost be deterministic. \item $\beta=0.5$.
+Indeed, with too few agents (e.g. $\Gamma=100$, $N=10$) the random arrival of buyers would generate wild price fluctuations, and with too many agents (e.g. $\Gamma=10000$, $N=1000$) the price dynamics would almost be deterministic.
+Finally, note that in Section \ref{sec:math} we have used $\Gamma=400$ for illustrative purposes. \item $\beta=0.5$.
 The households value housing and non-housing consumption equally. \item $L=11$, $R_{max}=6.21$, $R=3$, $a=1$.
 The attractiveness decreases at $R$ to approximately 1/3 of its value in the center.
 With this choice, $R$ is close to half the radius of the city.
 Therefore, we have an attractive center and a non-attractive periphery, which is a necessary condition for price differentiation. $L$ (or equivalently $R_{max}$) and $a$ just determine the size of the city. \item $\mu=0.1$, $\nu=0.1$.
 This parametrization captures the idea that the sellers have to post a price, which cannot be much higher than the market price.
 Therefore, most bargaining power is on the buyers' side. \item $Y_1=15$, $\Delta=5$ and $K=10$.
 These parameters are chosen together to model a specific income distribution.
 The absolute magnitudes of $Y_1$ and $\Delta$ do not matter, only their ratio $\Delta/Y_1$ determines the inequality in the income distribution.
-While these values for $Y_1$ and $\Delta$ have been used to produce Figure \ref{fig:segregation-analytical}, in Table \ref{tab:paramincome} we list all the values that correspond to the twelve income distributions used in Section \ref{sec:num}. \end{itemize}
+While these values for $Y_1$ and $\Delta$ have been used to produce Figure \ref{fig:segregation-analytical}, in Table \ref{tab:paramincome} we list all the values that correspond to the twelve income distributions used in Section \ref{sec:num}. \item $\{\Gamma_k/\Gamma\}=( 0.25,0.20,0.15,0.10,$ $0.08,0.07,0.06,0.04,0.03,0.02)$ is the income category distribution of $k$-buyers.
+When varying the income distribution we only change $\Delta$ and $Y_1$, keeping $\{\Gamma_k/\Gamma\}$ fixed. \end{itemize}